lindsaymergy/ReactBoilerplate/README.md

 This is a dev environment that allows you to develop in modern ES6 using Babel.

-Clone the repository and run the npm install command to use.
+Clone the repository and run *npm install* command to get set up.

+## Commands
-npm run Start - starts the dev server, watch, and sets up hot-loading for auto-refreshing your changes automatically. npm run build - outputs bundled build files npm run analyze - opens a page with bundle analysis, showing everying in the production bundle
+*npm run start* - starts the dev server, including watch, and sets up hot-loading for auto-refreshing your changes automatically.

+*npm run build* - outputs bundled build files

+*npm run analyze* - opens a page with bundle analysis, showing everying in the production bundle